faircloth-lab/protocols/protocols-computer/analysis/analysis-raxml-ng.rst

         cd anna-diglossa
         mkdir alignments

 #.
-On the transfer machine (@tabasco), navgate to the directory holding the alignment files and transfer the alignments files to @supermike:
+On the transfer machine (@tabasco), navgate to the directory holding the alignment files and transfer the alignments files to @supermic:

     .. code-block:: bash

-        rsync -avLP ./ user@mike.hpc.lsu.edu:/home/brant/work/anna-diglossa/alignments
+        rsync -avLP ./ user@smic.hpc.lsu.edu:/home/brant/work/anna-diglossa/alignments

 #.
 Now that that's finished, setup a file that will (1) convert the alignment to a binary format, and (2) estimate the number of nodes/cores needed for optimal analysis.
 I do this in a file named something like ``raxml-parse.qsub``: